slav123/slav123.github.io/content/english/posts/2019-01-22-usb-to-ttl-serial-macos-mojave.md

   - Arduino

 ---
-Got a bunch of these little f*ckers and couldn&#8217;t make them to work with my Mojave fresh install.
+Got a bunch of these little f*ckers and couldn&#8217;t make them to work with my Mojave fresh installation.
 Previously they were working, and now they are gone.

 I wasn&#8217;t sure what exactly I&#8217;ve got.
 I just run [Serial Detect](https://www.mac-usb-serial.com/) to identify what model do I own:<figure class="wp-block-image">